developer-academy-unina/Tutorial-CoreData/README.md

 ## Authors & contributors

-The original setup of this repository is by [Gianluca Orpello](https://github.com/gorpello).
+The original setup of this repository is by [Luca Palmese](https://github.com/pal-luke).

 For a full list of all authors and contributors, see [the contributors page](https://github.com/developer-academy-unina/Tutorial-CoreData/contributors).